camunda/blog.camunda.org/content/post/2015/11/camunda-eclipse-plugin-released.md

 Note that the URLs of the update sites changed.

+> **Known issue**: Currently the indigo version of the modeler cannot be installed due to a problem with archived update sites in eclipse.
+We are working on it.

 ## Breaking Change

 This major version contains a breaking change, since we introduced the new <camunda> namespace for extension elements and attributes.